 12. FESTIVAL FASHION

-If water is life, then shoes are destiny
+If water is life, then shoes are destiny (for most at least).

 Bring shoes that will be comfortable enough to walk in all day and night.
 However, pack shoes you don’t mind getting dirty and potentially ruined at those particularly muddy festivals.
 RIP TOMS of Okeechobee ’15 that came to an end in the face of a hidden, knee-high mud puddle.